Halloween Crafts Under $5

 Halloween Crafts Tip: For just a few extra dollars, use battery-operated votive candles in the place of the real thing for safety.

 Give the impression of a sinister gathering in your home with a witch silhouette in your front window.
-To make, simply download our free pattern, enlarge to desired size, and trace onto heavy black crafts paper; cut out.
-Adhere to window using double-stick tape.
+To copy this free Halloween craft, simply download our pattern, enlarge to desired size, and trace onto heavy black crafts paper, then cut out.
+Adhere the bewitching design to your window using double-stick tape.

-Basic dollar store candles and a pencil are all you need to create this Halloween craft.
-Simply use the pencil to draw a spiderweb design into each pillar candle.
-Once you've completed your design, pour a little bit of rubbing alcohol onto a paper towel and dab the excess wax off the candle surface.
+Basic dollar store candles and a pencil are all you need to create this easy Halloween craft.
+Simply use the pencil to carve a spiderweb design into each pillar candle.
+Once you've completed your Halloween-inspired design, pour a little bit of rubbing alcohol onto a paper towel and dab the excess wax off the candle surface.

-Halloween decorations don't have to be for only the experienced crafters!
+DIY Halloween decorations aren’t only for experienced crafters!
 Let our adorable "boo" ghost welcome guests into your home.
 Trace a ghost shape onto white cardstock; cut out.
 Cut a hole in the center for a doorknob, and add eyes and a message with black marker.

 Editor's Tip: To keep the ghost from getting stuck in the door, adhere the ghost to the door with a small piece of tape.